 - Artists must provide their own booth tent and display equipment that are of sound construction and capable of withstanding inclement weather and wind gusts.
 The Festival recommends standard white pop-up tents with sidewalls.
-Tent rentals are available by arranging with the Curator by May 27, 2016.
+Artists may use stakes or weights to ensure their canopies are secure.
+Tent rentals are available by arranging with the Curator by April 30, 2018.

-- No more than 30% of the work shown may be reproductions.
-A maximum of two browse bins is allowed.
+- For original 2D work, no more than 30% of the work shown may be reproductions.
+A maximum of two browse bins is suggested.

 - Any artwork that is not properly labeled or does not meet these requirements will need to be removed from the show.